steve-barnard/steve-barnard/README.md

 ## Education:
 - Carnegie Mellon : Masters of Science in Business Analytics (applied machine learning to business)
-- Loyola University Chicago: Biology (interest in Viral oncolytics - no formal research)
+- Loyola University Chicago: Biology (interest in Viral oncolytics - no formal research in this field at this institution during my tenure)

 ### Connect with me: